aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/groupbox/_index.md

 ```

-the radius of blur to apply to the edges, in unit of points.
+Gets the radius of blur to apply to the edges, in unit of points.

 ```
 shape.setSoftEdges(0.5d);